learning-zone/javascript-basics/README.md

 console.log(Object.keys(person)); // ['name', 'salary', 'country']
 ```
-As we know that person object properties `name`, `salary` ,`country` are enumerable hence it's shown up when we called Object.keys(person).
+As we know that person object properties `name`, `salary` ,`country` are enumerable hence It is shown up when we called Object.keys(person).

 To create a non-enumerable property we have to use **Object.defineProperty()**.
 This is a special method for creating non-enumerable property in JavaScript.